 Spanish people are very social and they spend most of their time meeting their friends for drinks or for dinner.
+In fact, bars/restaurants are some of the best places to meet Spanish women.
 Hence, it’s no wonder that Spain has one bar/restaurant for every 175 people.
 This makes Spain the country with the highest number of bars/restaurants per person in the whole world!

 Inventions we owe to Spain

 Spain is the country in which the mop and bucket were invented in 1856.